 If you are unsure as to what financial protection may apply to your booking please contact us for more information.

 The Air Travel Organisers’ Licensing (ATOL) regime is a financial protection scheme regulated by the Civil Aviation Authority (CAA).
 In the UK, all travel companies selling package holidays with flights must hold an ATOL.

 If a travel company with an ATOL stops trading, the ATOL scheme protects all customers who had booked.
 If the company goes into administration before you travel, your money is protected and you’ll be able to apply for a full refund.
 If you’re on holiday when the travel company goes out of business, the ATOL scheme guarantees you’ll be able to finish your holiday and return home.

-Our ATOL number is 10924.
-When you book a protected holiday through us or one of our suppliers, you’ll receive an ATOL certificate as soon as you pay for your holiday.
+If your booking is ATOL protected by one of our suppliers, you’ll receive an ATOL certificate as soon as you pay for your holiday.
 The certificate explains how you are protected.